JairoAdelRio6/context-sudoku/README.md

 3. `\solvesudokufile` solves a sudoku from a file if valid.
 5. '\setupsudoku' is the command handler for commands above.

-'\setupsudoku' understands the following parameters:
+`\setupsudoku` understands the following parameters:

 ```tex
 \setupsudoku